 I have purchased Kazuri Beads jewelry for both myself and as gifts at the factory store.
 They had a huge selection of jewelry with beads in just about every size, shape, and color so it was easy to find something that appealed.
 On my last visit, I was specifically looking for a necklace with flat red beads to replace one that broke and was able to find a very good match.
 It is now one of my favorite necklaces.

-Kazuri Beads factory is located in the Karen area of Nairobi and very close to the Karen Blixen Museum and estate.
+Kazuri Beads factory is located in the Karen area of Nairobi and is about a 10 minute drive from the Karen Blixen Museum and estate.
 You can also buy Kazuri Beads jewelry at other retail locations (mostly at Nairobi shopping malls) and other gift and souvenir shops in Nairobi (including at Utamaduni Shops).

 Bomas of Kenya